|

 AD1300.
 Subsequent research suggests that the family originated from the

-ancient Parish of Urr in the ancient Stewartry of Kirkcudbrightshire,
+ancient Parish of Urr in the Stewartry of Kirkcudbrightshire,

 Scotland.